 Sample collection and analysis

 Samples were obtained using methods described in Feddern et al. (2021).
 Briefly, harbor seal bone was obtained from four museum institutions (the Burke Museum, the Slater Museum, the Royal British Columbia Museum, and the Smithsonian Institute) and the National Marine Mammal Laboratory (NOAA) (Appendix S2: Table S1).
 Specimens were treated by maceration in warm water and stored in acid free boxes.
-Sampling targeted adult specimens and prioritized long-term temporal coverage in two main regions: coastal Washington and the Salish Sea (which included 18 specimens from British Columbia).
-Specimens with sex, length, and age data were also prioritized but this information was not available for all sampled specimens.
+Adult specimens were sampled and specimens were divided into two main regions: coastal Washington and the Salish Sea (which included 18 specimens from British Columbia) based on anticipated foraging ranges.
+Long term temporal coverage, and specimens with sex, length, age, and month of collection data were also prioritized but this information was not available for all sampled specimens.
+Museum specimens were primarily salvaged from beaches and cause of death was not available for most specimens.
+Most adult strandings in the region are the result of trauma (i.e., fishing entanglements, boat strikes) or infectious disease (Warlick et al. 2018, Ashley et al. 2020).
 A total of 153 specimens were sampled with field collection dates ranging 1928-2014 (Figure 1).

 Trophic position determination

 Bone collagen was decalcified, acid hydrolyzed, derivatized, and analyzed for nitrogen CSIA (δ15N) of 12 individual amino acids.
 Collagen samples were measured in triplicate with a laboratory standard containing a 12 amino acid mixture of known stable isotope value and a linear drift correction was applied.
 Full analytical details are described in Appendix S1: Section S1.
-Previous controlled feeding studies have determined the trophic enrichment factor (TEF) for harbor seals is substantially lower than the conventional literature value of 7.6‰ (Germain et al. 2013) and thus applying a harbor seal-specific TEF is more accurate (McMahon et al. 2015).
-Therefore, trophic position was calculated using a harbor seal-specific TEF, described by McMahon et al. (2015) as a "multi-TEF" approach, using the following equation:
+Previous controlled feeding studies have determined the trophic enrichment factor (TEF) for harbor seals is substantially lower than the conventional literature value of 7.6‰ (Germain et al. 2013) and thus applying a harbor seal-specific TEF is more accurate (McMahon and McCarthy 2016).
+Therefore, trophic position was calculated using a harbor seal-specific "multi-TEF" approach, using the following equation:

 1. Trophic Position= δ15N(i-o) -TEFi-o, j -βi-o, NTEFi-o+2,